afanimartin/give_now/assets/specs/spec.md

 - [] invite users for testing

 ## After MVP
+- [] add terms and conditions
+- [] allow user to input quantity of product
+- [] only render item available in stock in carts, else inform user the cart item is no longer available. use a snackbar
 - [] render main image along side other images of an item
 - [] current user can view items bought
 - [] filter items based on category